-6. RESERVE FOR LOSSES AND LOSS EXPENSES AND FUTURE LIFE POLICY BENEFITS AND POLICYHOLDERS' CONTRACT DEPOSITS (continued) through by experience credits or as an adjustment to the premium mechanism, subject to local regulatory guidance.
+6. RESERVE FOR LOSSES AND LOSS EXPENSES AND FUTURE LIFE POLICY BENEFITS AND POLICYHOLDERS' CONTRACT DEPOSITS (continued)

 7. STATUTORY FINANCIAL DATA

 Statutory surplus and net income for general insurance and life insurance operations as reported to regulatory authorities were as follows: